kimili/No-DB-URL-Shortener/README.md

 To generate a short URL and add it to the system, there is **/create** URL which you can make a REST call to.
 It accepts the following parameters:

 **pw** _required_
 This is the password you set up during the installation process.
-Any requests to the create endpoint that don't include the password will result in an error.
+Any requests to the **/create** endpoint that don't include the password will result in an error.

 **link** _required_
 This is the link that you'd like to shorten.